Diversity Activities and Ice-Breakers

 Have the learners form a large circle.
 As you call out different group names, the members are to go inside of each successive circle as they identify with the group.

-Begin with "low-risk" groups (e.g. brown hair, large family, group of professions you are working with such as manager or production associate) and work up to groups that are typically discriminated against or under represented (e.g. African American, Asian, female, gay, person with disabilities).
+Begin with "low-risk" groups (e.g. brown hair, large family, group of professions you are working with, such as a manager or production associate and then work up to groups that are typically discriminated against or under-represented (e.g. African American, Asian, female, gay, person with disabilities).
 Applause as each group forms in the middle

 As each group of learners move towards the center of the circle, ask them what they think is the most positive thing about being a member of this group.